Ivanka Trump Calls Mike Pence An ‘Exemplary Leader’ In Birthday Post

 President Trump and his loyal and low-key VP, a self-described Christian conservative, obviously have widely different backgrounds and fundamentally contrasting personalities.
 The ex-New York real estate mogul and reality TV star was a Democrat and independent prior to running for the presidency as a first-time candidate on the GOP ticket in 2016.

-That said, unlike many of predecessors in office who have occupied a ceremonial role in a presidential administration, Pence seems to be a player in terms of negotiating with Congress about legislation, participating in important policy decisions, and even often swearing in Trump appointees.
+That said, unlike many of his predecessors in office who have occupied a ceremonial role in a presidential administration, Pence seems to be a player in terms of negotiating with Congress about legislation, participating in important policy decisions, and even often swearing in Trump appointees.
 He is also on hand when the president signs important bills, which this week was exemplified by the VA Mission Act which will expand healthcare access for military veterans.

 As part of his constitutional duties, Mike Pence can cast a deciding vote in the U.S. Senate in instances where the chamber is deadlocked on a bill or a nominee confirmation.

-Former businesswoman Ivanka Trump, a senior adviser to the president in the White House as well as his daughter, conveyed her birthday wishes via social media to Mike Pence, sentiments which received more than 90,000 likes on Instagram as of this writing and were shared with her nearly 5.7 Twitter followers.
+Former businesswoman Ivanka Trump, a senior adviser to the president in the White House as well as his daughter, conveyed her birthday wishes via social media to Mike Pence, sentiments which received more than 90,000 likes on Instagram as of this writing and were shared with her nearly 5.7 million Twitter followers.

 “Happy Birthday to our Vice President Mike Pence.
 It is an honor to serve with such an exemplary leader.
 Cheers!”